microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 We should ensure that any packages published using auth that was set up by any of these tasks have the appropriate build and commit provenance information.

-### Proxy support is part of the min-bar
+### ~~Proxy support is part of the min-bar~~

-After too many DTSes, it has become clear that many of our customers running Server and/or using private agents are working behind corporate proxies.
+~~After too many DTSes, it has become clear that many of our customers running Server and/or using private agents are working behind corporate proxies.
 Going forward, all Artifacts-produced tasks must support proxies (insofar as the underlying tool supports them) before we ship.
-In addition to our tasks, we should enable setting up tools that support proxies with the agent's proxy.
+In addition to our tasks, we should enable setting up tools that support proxies with the agent's proxy.~~

+We've made the design decision that handling proxies should be a function of the underlying pipeline and agents.
+We should handle any proxy that the pipeline or agent should be able to run, but each task should not be responsible for handling proxies in their own way.

 ### Implementation principles